What is Bitcoin and should you buy any?

 - Virtual - Despite its name, Bitcoin has no physical coins.
 All 1s and 0s

-- Volatile – Bitcoin value fluctuates wildly as it's still relatively new.
+- Volatile - Bitcoin value still fluctuates wildly (don't see it as a short-time investment)

 Ultimately Bitcoin promises to democratise money, whilst removing almost all of the friction and cost in making a secure payment.

 You don't need to understand everything to buy Bitcoin.
 Under the bonnet Bitcoin is an incredibly complex technology, which makes it so secure.
 Most people don't really know how card machines or even the internet works but still use them every day.

 We'll dig deeper into the background and implications of Bitcoin later if you're keen to learn more.

 Firstly, you don't need to buy a full Bitcoin.
 That would be pretty expensive now!
 A Bitcoin can be divided all the way down to one hundred millionths.
 You can buy BTC for as little as £5 if you wish.